dukealf/Lottery-DApp/README.txt

 By: Duke Alf

 Overview:
 The traditional lottery system is inherently unfair to players.
 Winnings are lost due to splitting pots, paying taxes, and fraud.
 This Dapp allows players to join a lottery for the cost of 1 ether.
 Each address can only enter the lottery once.
-The winner is randomly selected and recieves the entire payout.
+The winner is randomly selected and receives the entire payout.
 No middle-man necessary.

 Process:
 -the owner of the contract opens the lottery